RaniDeepLearning/BH-AI-ML-assignment11.1/README.md

 The raw data contains missing values, high-cardinality categories, placeholder prices, extreme price and odometer values, and fields that are unsuitable for modeling.

 The vehicles.csv dataset is not included in this repository because it exceeds GitHub’s file-size limit.
-The dataset file is not included in this repository.
-Place `vehicles.csv` in a local `data/` directory before running the notebook.
+Please place `vehicles.csv` in a local `data/` directory before running the notebook.

 ## Analysis workflow